2022-fall-comp-880/project-prasanna-vikram/DESIGN.md

   as a string for every Netflix Original.
 * Assign the whole f-string value to that variable.
 * Add or write that variable in another CSV file which is Netflix Originals data and result is a CSV file with all Netflix Originals data.

+1. Find the languages based on genre type.
 ### def language_by_genre(self) -> dict:

-        create a dictionary of languages by genre type .
+        Create a dictionary of languages by genre type .

         Creates and returns a dictionary whose keys are genres in string format and values are lists of languages corresponding to the genre.